Skip to Content

 • Depression.

-• Blood pressure and heart disease caused by stress.
+• Blood pressure and heart disease due to stress.

 • Gastrointestinal problems.

-• Bladder infections due to the dog being unable to relieve themselves for hours on end.
+• Bladder infections due to the dog being unable to relieve themselves for hours.

 You must never punish your German Shepherd for showing distressing signs of separation anxiety.